History of Madeira: 15th and 16th centuries

 Some years before his voyages across the Atlantic, Christopher Columbus, who at the time was a sugar trader, visited Madeira.
-It is generally accepted that he was born in Genoa, Italy as Cristoforo Colon.
+It is generally accepted that he was born in Genoa, Italy, as Cristoforo Colombo.
 In Portugal it has been claimed that he was born in that country, as Salvador Fernandes Zarco but this is disputed.
 Columbus married the daughter of Bartolomeu Perestrello, Filipa Moniz, in Porto Santo and so was well aware of the profits to be made.
 He also understood the necessary growing conditions for sugar and the navigational technique known as the Volta do mar.
 Christopher Columbus lived and studied navigation in Madeira after his marriage.

 Sugarcane cultivation and the sugar production industry developed until the 17th century.
 It became a leading factor in the island's economy, and increased the demand for labor.
 Apparently it was in Madeira that, in the context of sugar production, slaves were first used in plantations, sharing the work with waged settlers.
 The colonial system of sugar production was first put into practice on the island of Madeira, on a much smaller scale, and then successively applied, on a large scale, to other overseas production areas.
 Slaves consisted of Guanches from the nearby Canary islands, captured Berbers, and after further exploration of the African coast, West Africans.
 This pattern for sugar cultivation became the model that would soon be transferred to the Caribbean and Brazil.
 In Madeira it became evident that a warm climate, winds to work windmills for sugar crushing and easy access to the sea (for transportation of the raw sugar to Europe) were, together with slave labour, important components in what became a huge and highly profitable industry, which funded industrialisation and European expansion.